Written by Emily Bayne

-Spaying and neutering is one of the easiest ways to keep your pet from getting lost.
-Most dogs that end up in shelters are not spayed or neutered, and a big reason for this is mating-related roaming.
+Spaying or neutering is one of the easiest ways to keep your pet from getting lost.
+Most dogs who end up in shelters aren't spayed or neutered, and a big reason for this is mating-related roaming.
 Female animals tend to roam when they're in heat, and intact males will seek them out even from miles away.
 Besides preventing roaming, sterilizing your pet can also minimize aggression and territorial marking.

 It's just as important to secure the inside of your home too.
 If possible, block off entryways with doggy gates to keep dogs from getting away when someone comes in or out.
 It may be tempting to install a doggy door for convenience, but these give dogs an easy escape route, especially if your backyard isn't secure.

-No matter how careful you are with your dog, there is always a chance your pet could get lost.
+No matter how careful you are with your dog, there's always a chance your pet could get lost.
 Here are a few ways to make your pet more easily locatable should they become lost.

 One of the first things vets and shelters do when they find a pet is to scan them for a microchip implant.
-Microchips contain essential data like the pet's health conditions, primary vet, and most importantly, the owner's information.
+Microchips contain essential data, like the pet's health conditions, primary vet, and most importantly, the pet parent's information.

 Microchips are injected just under the surface of the skin, usually on the dog's shoulder, but the injection site can vary.
 Pet microchips are similar in size to a single grain of rice and cause little to no pain for pets.

-Tags and engraved collars can identify your pet, but these may slip off your dog in the midst of running away; however, a microchip is impossible to lose.
-Microchips aren't perfect though, they can't show you your dog's location as of yet, but technology is constantly evolving.
+Tags and engraved collars can identify your pet, but these may slip off your dog.
+On the other paw, a microchip is impossible to lose.
+Microchips aren't perfect, though.
+They can't show you your dog's location as of yet, but technology is constantly evolving.